 Grant & Aid

 The financial commitment and sacrifice families undertake in sending their children to a Catholic school is understood and appreciated.
-Although paying for education is first and foremost the responsibility of a family, each school, as well as and the Archdiocese, devote significant funds each year to a financial aid program that assists families.
+Although paying for education is first and foremost the responsibility of a family, each school, as well as the Archdiocese, devotes significant funds each year to a financial aid program that assists families.
 In turn, our school communities benefit by attracting gifted students that otherwise would not have been able to attend.

 Tuition assistance is a need-based analysis of the cost of education verses the family's ability to pay.
 These awards do not need to be repaid, and they generally come from two funding sources: the Partners in Excellence Program and the Archdiocese of Baltimore School Fund.
 Many parishes and schools offer their own tuition assistance for families; contact the office of your parish or school of choice to receive application procedures.
 Also, any student interested in attending an Archdiocesan school may apply for Financial Aid from the Archdiocese of Baltimore.
 To help the Archdiocese objectively assess what a family is able to contribute to education expenses, a trusted third party (FACTS) is used.
 The money awarded by the Archdiocese will be distributed under the following priorities: